 immune system

-There are numerous studies that show that Q10 can significantly strengthen our immune system, and not just through its anti-inflammatory properties.
-For example, it has been shown that Q10, together with vitamin E, makes a major contribution to the defense against viruses and bacteria by supporting our natural killer cells (see. https://pubmed.ncbi.nlm.nih.gov/10648276/ ).
+Numerous studies have shown that Q10 can significantly strengthen our immune system, not only through its anti-inflammatory properties.
+For example, it has been demonstrated that Q10, together with vitamin E, makes a major contribution to defending against viruses and bacteria by supporting our natural killer cells (see [reference]). https://pubmed.ncbi.nlm.nih.gov/10648276/ ).

-In another study (cf. https://pubmed.ncbi.nlm.nih.gov/8503942/ ) it has been shown that coenzyme Q10 and vitamin B6 allow our immune system to react more quickly to invaders, as these two micronutrients activate the production of antibodies and certain immune cells.
+In another study (see https://pubmed.ncbi.nlm.nih.gov/8503942/ It has been shown that coenzyme Q10 and vitamin B6 make our immune system react faster to invaders, as these two micronutrients activate the production of antibodies and certain immune cells.

-Another study (cf. https://pubmed.ncbi.nlm.nih.gov/3382410/ ) showed that the severity of AIDS disease is related to a lack of Q10.
+Another study (see https://pubmed.ncbi.nlm.nih.gov/3382410/ The study showed that the severity of AIDS is related to a deficiency of Q10.
 Some AIDS patients were even able to suppress their symptoms in the early stages of the disease with the help of Q10.

 PCOS

-Fat burning is apparently activated by consuming 90 mg of coenzyme Q10 per day (cf. https://pubmed.ncbi.nlm.nih.gov/18318910/ ).
-In order to understand this connection between Q10 and increased fat burning, you should first know a little about the so-called brown fat tissue.
+Fat burning is apparently activated with a daily intake of 90 mg of coenzyme Q10 (see [reference]). https://pubmed.ncbi.nlm.nih.gov/18318910/ To understand this connection between Q10 and increased fat burning, one should first know a little about so-called brown adipose tissue.

 Risk of muscle problems when taking statins

-Since statins (cholesterol-lowering drugs) also lower the Q10 level in the blood, this can lead to muscle problems (myopathies) - the most common side effect of statins.
-Although a connection could not be proven in all studies, since some studies showed an improvement in symptoms, it is definitely worth a try, especially since Q10 has no known side effects.
-Studies have shown that the optimal dose of Q10 to alleviate side effects caused by statins is at least 200 mg per day.
+Since statins (cholesterol-lowering drugs) also lower Q10 levels in the blood, this can lead to muscle problems (myopathies) – the most common side effect of statins.
+While a connection could not be proven in all studies, since some studies showed an improvement in symptoms, it is worth trying in any case, especially since Q10 has no known side effects.
+According to studies, the optimal dose of Q10 for alleviating side effects from statins is at least 200 mg per day.

 Q10 – Indications